Cardinals vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 12 doubles, two triples, six home runs, 24 walks and 25 RBI (46 total hits).
-He's also swiped five bases.
+- Ramirez has 47 hits with 12 doubles, two triples, six home runs and 24 walks.
+He has driven in 25 runs with five stolen bases.

 Ramírez Recent Games